SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 To enable indirection for a particular enumeration case, mark it with the ``indirect`` declaration modifier.
-To enable indirection for all the cases of an enumeration, mark the entire enumeration with the ``indirect`` modifier --- this is convenient when the enumeration contains many cases that would each need to be marked with the ``indirect`` modifier.

 ..
 TODO The word "enable" is kind of a weasle word.
    Better to have a more concrete discussion of exactly when